DBCDK/communityservice/doc/query-language.md

 ### Selectors

-They selectors correspond to the basic objects in the database.
+The selectors correspond to the basic objects in the database.
 They come in three versions, one for selecting a single object, and one for selecting a list of objects, and one for counting objects.

 Thus, the following selectors exist: `Profile`, `Profiles`, `CountProfiles`, `Entity`, `Entities`, `CountEntities`, `Action`, `Actions`, `CountActions`.